I don’t know about you, but I love learning facts and understanding more about our forests and woodlands.

 - Woodlands grade into shrub land in drier conditions or in the early stages of plant succession.

-- Forests store massive amounts of carbon and afford other important ecosystem services upon which life on Earth depends.
+- Forests are big carbon sinks.
+This means they store massive amounts of carbon and afford other important ecosystem services upon which life on Earth depends.

 - Humankind is responsible for the majority of forest loss on Earth.